D4Enjoyer/poe-trade-fuzzy-search/README.md

 ## Installation

 1. **Install a Userscript Manager**: Use a browser extension like Tampermonkey.
-2. **Install the Script**: Add the script to your userscript manager by clicking on the
+2. **Install the Script**: Add the script to your userscript manager by clicking on the [Install Link](https://github.com/D4Enjoyer/poe-trade-fuzzy-search/raw/main/poe-trade-fuzzy-search.user.js) or in any other way that you prefer.

 ## Usage